ADR Timeliness Calculator

 - Include ADR Letter as FIRST item on file image

-- To ensure accurate identification of submitted records, it must include HIC, ICN and DOS for claim being submitted
+- To ensure accurate identification of submitted records, it must include Medicare ID, ICN and DOS for claim being submitted

 - Do not sent paper correspondence when mailing CD/DVD package

 - Multiple requests may be submitted on same CD/DVD; however, include each separate request in a separate PDF or TIF file

 - If supporting documentation cannot be imaged in one file due to medical record size, a provider must indicate image name method below

 - For HIPPA and confidentiality purposes, indicate image file names as Patient Account Number or Medical Record Number (MRN)